 "There is strong evidence that family support is the key to greater health and well-being for these teens.
 Your love and support have a significant impact." p.
 155

-Then there are chapters on how to support your child on their journey, understanding how minority stress impacts your child, professional support and mental health considerations, what you can do to beat the odds, and nurturing your child’s resilience.
-The kind of topics you didn’t even know you needed to read about yet, but all nicely collected into one volume, answering questions you hadn’t even thought of.
+Then there are chapters on how to support your child on their journey, understanding how minority stress impacts your child, professional support and mental health considerations, what you can do to beat the odds, and nurturing your child's resilience.
+These are the kind of topics you didn't even know you needed to read about yet, but all nicely collected into one volume, answering questions you hadn't even thought of.

 The Transgender Teen is the perfect book to read when your child first comes out as transgender.
 This is especially true for parents of teen and young adult children.
 It gives you a place to start your learning journey.
 It also answers your questions and offers support as you read.
 The back provides a glossary of terms you might find in the book or as you research more on the Internet.